uc-cdis/va-doc/docs/source/index.md

 The “Export” tab provides a text version of how a cohort was created.
 Click on the “Export” tab and then on the “Copy to clipboard” to copy the cohort’s information.

 We expect that this documentation in addition to the OHDSI tutorials are sufficient for most analyses that users will attempt.
-If you have any questions, please contact us at [MVPLOI@va.gov](mailto:MVPLOI@va.gov).
+If you have any questions, please contact us at [vadc@lists.uchicago.edu](mailto:vadc@lists.uchicago.edu).

 ## **Gen3 GWAS**